2020 NFL Mock Draft: Will Tua tumble?

 One of the surest things outside the top 10 is that the Raiders will take a wideout in Round 1.
 The question is who they like best.
 Would Jon Gruden prefer speedy Alabama receiver Henry Ruggs or the physical, shifty Lamb?

-The 49ers will likely explore trade-downs with both of their picks, but Becton would be tough to pass up.
+The 49ers will likely explore trade-downs with both of their picks, but Wirfs would be tough to pass up.
 Joe Staley is nearing retirement, and the Niners would prefer to keep Mike McGlinchey at right tackle.
+Wirfs has the mobility to play left tackle in Kyle Shanahan’s scheme, and could play right guard for now.

-Wills might be the best offensive lineman in the draft, so this would certainly qualify as a slide, The Bucs would be thrilled, as they would get an immediate starter at right tackle, their only glaring hole on the O-line.
+Becton is a physical freak with serious top-10 buzz, so this would qualify as a bit of a slide.
+The Bucs would be thrilled, as they would get an immediate starter at right tackle, their only glaring hole on the O-line.

 *15. Philadelphia Eagles (from Denver via Cleveland): Henry Ruggs, WR, Alabama